abhaybansal0322/SCM_Final_Project/README.md

-# SCM_Final_Project
+# Currency Converter Website

-Currency Converter Website
+Project Overview

-Project Description
+The Currency Converter Website is a modern, Vite-based React application designed to provide real-time currency conversion.
+With a sleek, responsive interface built using Tailwind CSS, the application ensures a seamless user experience across all devices.
+It integrates DevOps practices through Docker and Jenkins for containerization and CI/CD automation.
+The project is hosted publicly via GitHub Pages, making it accessible to users globally.

-This is a React-based currency converter application that allows users to convert between different currencies and added visual elements (like the icons and names).
-The app is Dockerized for easy deployment and integrated with Jenkins for Continuous Integration and Deployment (CI/CD).
+Key Features :

-Features
+Real-Time Currency Conversion: Convert between multiple currencies with up-to-date exchange rates.

-Real-time currency conversion:
+Responsive Design: Built with Tailwind CSS, the app adapts seamlessly to mobile, tablet, and desktop devices.

-Convert between multiple currencies using up-to-date exchange rates.
+Vite-Powered Setup: Utilizes Vite for lightning-fast builds and development.

-Responsive Design:
+GitHub Pages Deployment: Hosted on GitHub Pages for free and public access.

-Works seamlessly across devices.
+Dockerized Environment: Ensures consistent development and production environments using Docker.

-Dockerized:
+CI/CD with Jenkins: Automates build, testing, and deployment processes using Jenkins.

-The app can be containerized for consistent development and production environments.
+Tech Stack :

-CI/CD Pipeline:
+Frontend: React.js (Vite), HTML, JavaScript
-Automated build and deployment using Jenkins.
+Styling: Tailwind CSS

-Tech Stack
+Build Tool: Vite

-Frontend: React.js, HTML, CSS, JavaScript
+Hosting: GitHub Pages
 DevOps Tools: Docker, Jenkins
 Version Control: Git and GitHub

 Project Setup

-Prerequisites
+Prerequisites :

 Node.js and npm installed